World-Consistent Data Generation for Vision-and-Language Navigation: Conclusion

 \section{Conclusion}

 In this paper, we present the world-consistent data generation (WCGEN), a VLN data-augmentation framework aiming at enhancing the generalizations of agents to novel environments.
-Our approach can create an infinite number of data satisfying world-consistency.
-To achieve this, we design a cascaded two-stage generation paradigm.
-Specifically, in the trajectory stage, WCGEN applies two modules, the Initial Module (IM) and the Forward Module (FM) to sequentially generate reference images along the navigation trajectory to ensure spatial coherency among viewpoints.
-In the viewpoint stage, WCGEN iteratively accomplishes panoramic generation with the Replenish Module (RM) to better maintain the spatial coherency and wraparound consistency of the entire observation.
-Finally, we finetune a visual-language model to generate new instructions.
-By training with augmented data, we achieve new state-of-the-art results on four different datasets covering distinct categories of instructions.
+To achieve this, we design a two-stage generation paradigm.
+In the first trajectory stage, we apply the Temporal Replenishment Module (TRM) to sequentially generate reference images along the navigation trajectory to ensure spatial coherency among viewpoints.
+In the second viewpoint stage, we iteratively accomplish panoramic generation with the Spatial Outpainting Module (SOM) to better maintain the spatial coherency and wraparound consistency of the entire observation.
+Finally, we finetune a visual-language model to regenerate instructions.
+By training with augmented data, we achieve new state-of-the-art results on various benchmarks with different categories of instructions.
 This demonstrates that WCGEN is beneficial for enhancing the generalizing ability of VLN agents to previously unseen environments.